 Tutorial Four – getting a lesson off to a good start; learn to differentiate between confusion and disobedience; an easy walking exercise that builds confidence and fluency.
 Particularly important with Scylla’s training – even when it feels as though nothing’s going right try to recognise an improvement, and take heart.

-Tutorial Six introduces the Look Back as we try to work the dogs outside the ring - with mixed results (naturally).
+Tutorial Six introduces the Look Back as we try to work the dogs outside the ring – with (as you might expect) mixed results.

 Tutorial Eight of our training comparison focuses on Scylla and points out the areas of her work which deserve praise and encouragement, as well as those which are still a long way below par.